quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 On a subsequently received ACK-FREQUENCY frame, the endpoint MUST check if this frame is more recent than any previous ones, as follows:

-- If the sequence number in the frame is not greater than the largest one seen so far, the endpoint MUST ignore this frame.
+- If the frame's sequence number is not greater than the largest one seen so far, the endpoint MUST ignore this frame.

-- If the sequence number in the frame is greater than the largest one seen so far, the endpoint MUST immediately replace old recorded state with values received in this frame.
+- If the frame's sequence number is greater than the largest one seen so far, the endpoint MUST immediately replace old recorded state with values received in this frame.
 The endpoint MUST start using the new values immediately for delaying acknowledgements; see {{sending}}.
 The endpoint MUST also replace the recorded sequence number.

 # Sending Acknowledgments {#sending}